06 Dec Top 10 Asanas for Beginners

 This pose teaches to be strong, majestic and steady like a mountain.
 The major groups of muscles are exercised.
 Also improves focus and concentration.
 It is a good starting position for all many other asanas.
 Breathe easy.

 Abdominal and core muscles are tightened and strengthens upper back.
 Generally leaves the practitioner with a sense of steadiness.
 Lie on your back with your feet together and hands on your side.
 Inhale and while exhaling gently lift your chest and feet off the ground both at 30 degrees.
 You will feel some tension in abdominal muscles and navel as they begin to contract.
-Exhaling come back to the ground and then relax.
+Exhaling comes back to the ground and then relax.

 Cobra Pose will keep you alert and strengthen the lower back muscles.
 Opens up the upper chest region and promotes better inhalation.
 Backward bending asana improves flexibility and benefits the lower back.